hug0sh0t/vim_Configs/README.md

-Specifically Compatible with JavaScript, Python , C;C++;C#, React , Java, Ruby, and (HTML,CSS(Dynamically showing BackGround Colors))  Development
+Specifically Compatible with JavaScript, Python , C;C++;C#, React , Java, Ruby, and (HTML,CSS(Dynamically showing BackGround Colors))

-## All debugging is done in the Terminal
+ All debugging is done in the Terminal
 ### these configurations are for enhancing scripting speed in the development environment